usegalaxy-au/infrastructure/roles/remote-pulsar-cron/README.md

 default: /home/<rpc_user>/remote_pulsar_cron
 **rpc_remote_user** A superuser on remote pulsars **rpc_pulsar_staging_dir** The staging directory on pulsar machines where the job working directories are.
 This can be set for each machine in rpc_pulsar_servers.
+**rpc_db_connection_string** Connection string for database.
+If using the galaxyproject.galaxy role this might be the same as galaxy_config.galaxy.database_connection

 **rpc_pulsar_servers** A list of dicts with the following keys *pulsar_name*